Required navigation performance: Capabilities

+Error tolerance

 An RNP system utilises its navigation sensors, system architecture, and modes of operation to satisfy the RNP navigation specification requirements.
 It must perform the integrity and reasonableness checks of the sensors and data, and it may provide a means to deselect specific types of navigation aids to prevent reversion to an inadequate sensor.

-RNP requirements may limit the modes of operation of the aircraft, e.g. for low RNP, where flight technical error (FTE) is a significant factor, and manual flight by the crew may not be allowed.
+The RNP type defines the total system error that is allowed in lateral and longitudinal dimensions within a particular airspace.
+The total system error, which takes account of navigation system errors, computation errors, display errors and flight technical errors, must not exceed the specified RNP value for 95 percent of the flight time on any part of any single flight.
+RNP requirements may limit the modes of operation of the aircraft, e.g. for low RNP, where flight technical errors is a significant factor, and manual flight by the crew may not be allowed.
 Dual system/sensor installations may also be required depending on the intended operation or need.

+RNP system

-An RNAV system capable of achieving the performance requirements of an RNP specification is referred to as an RNP system.
+An RNAV system capable of achieving the performance requirements of an RNP specification, including monitoring and alerting of Actual Navigation Performance, is referred to as an RNP system.
 Because specific performance requirements are defined for each navigation specification, an aircraft approved for a RNP specification is not automatically approved for all RNAV specifications.
 Similarly, an aircraft approved for an RNP or RNAV specification having stringent accuracy requirements is not automatically approved for a navigation specification having a less-stringent accuracy requirement.